-Being a broker comes with some perks, but also a lot of responsibility.
-In this article, we’ll break down the differences between real estate agents and real estate brokers, and what they actually do day-to-day.
-You’ll get everything from annual income to a full job description.
+Being a broker comes with perks but also a lot of responsibility.
+This article will break down the differences between real estate agents and real estate brokers and what they do day-to-day.
+You’ll get everything from their annual income to a detailed job description.

-If you’re looking to level up your game from agent to broker or need some quick answers about the differences between agents and brokers, read on.
+If you’re looking to level up from agent to broker or need some quick answers about the differences between agents and brokers, read on.

 Real Estate Broker vs Agent Salary

-Real Estate Agent Salary: Where the Money Comes From
+Real Estate Broker vs Agent Salary: Where the Money Comes From

-Of course, if there’s an agent representing the other buyer or seller party, that 5 or 6 percent commission is split between the two real estate agents, making the typical commission for each sale between 2.5 and 3 percent of the closing sale price.
+Of course, if another agent is representing the other party in a sales transaction—whether they are the buyer or seller—that 5 or 6% commission is split between the two real estate agents.
+As such, typical gross earnings or commission for each agent runs between 2.5 and 3% of the closing sale price.

 Real Estate Agent Commission Breakdown

-If you closed 15 sales a year―an average performer in most markets―you’d have a before taxes income of $78,750 per year, with a take-home pay of $33,075 per year.
+If you closed 15 sales a year—an average sales performance for agents in most markets—you’d have a gross income (before tax deductions) of $78,750 in that year.
+Your resulting take-home pay or net income would be $33,075 in that year.
 Of course, your numbers will differ based on your market, split, and other factors.